merely-useful/py-rse/index.md

 What is the difference between the two loops below, and which one would we want to run?
-(Note: The lines starting with `#` are not code, and are included for labelling purposes only;
+(Note: The lines starting with `#` are not code, and are included for labeling purposes only;
 we'll discuss this more in the next chapter)

 ```bash